GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/unified-origin-trial/index.md

 your configuration, and provides further resources for testing against the APIs.

 {% Aside 'key-term' %}
-Note: The term "traffic" is used to refer to the percentage of Chrome browser instances included in the trial, not the percentage of requests made to individual sites.
+_Traffic_ refers to the percentage of Chrome browser instances included in the trial, not the percentage of requests made to individual sites.
 {% endAside %}

 ## Check the status of the origin trial {: #status}